The $H \underline{\mathbb{F}}_2$-homology of $C_2$-equivariant Eilenberg-MacLane spaces: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Mark Behrens for many helpful conversations and guidance throughout this project.
 The author is also grateful for conversations with Prasit Bhattacharya, Bertrand Guillou, Mike Hill, and Carissa Slone.
-The author was partially supported by the National Science Foundation under Grant No. DMS-1547292.
+The author was partially supported by the National Science Foundation under Grant No. DMS-1547292, and would also like to thank the Max Planck Institute for Mathematics for its hospitality and financial support.